The Decision Mastery Intensive

 This shift doesn't come from willpower or new tactics; it happens by changing how your brain automatically reacts.

-A unique element of ART is you don’t need to share any details about painful stories.
-We work directly with the physical sensations and mental pictures.
+A unique fact about ART is that you don’t need to share any details about painful stories, and yet ART will still work.
+This is because we work directly with the physical sensations and mental pictures.
 You’ll only share what you choose to.

 Expect Remarkable Results After your ART Intensive